xepea/voice-server/README.md

-# voip-server
+# voice-server
-simple voip server
+making a voice communication server with udp sockets.